Last Updated on May 11, 2022 by Anne-Marie

 ● Smoking Bishop from Stormfax

-However, the various recipes I found for Smoking Bishop looked like I would need a couple of days set aside to make it.
+However, the various recipes I found for Smoking Bishop looked like I would need a couple of days to make it.
 Who has time for that when you have a party in the works?!

 Instead, I hurried the job along by using my 4-Quart Cook and Carry Crock-Pot.